 A scheme to undertake the cultural needs (e.g. religious, ethical beliefs and language) of Black and Minority Ethnic inpatients’ so they can be incorporated into their care plan to improve patient experience.

-For more information, contact our Equality and Diversity lead, Ricky Somal.
+Or for more information, contact our Equality and Diversity lead, Ricky Somal.

 If you have difficulty in using a mouse or similar devices, you can use keyboard shortcuts.
 We follow the government's access key system.
 The keyboard shortcuts are: